Wieschick/Mitarbeiterseite/content/home/publications.md

   # Page type to display.
 E.g. post, talk, or publication.
   page_type = "publication"

-  Language cues in the formation of hierarchical representations of space

-  Sleep enhances knowledge of routes and regions in spatial environments

   # Choose how much pages you would like to display (0 = all pages)
   count = 0